hdgarrood/purescript-numeric-hierarchy-guide/logic.rst

 These two equivalences are called *De Morgan's laws.*

-**Exercise 1.4.** Persuade yourself that De Morgan's laws are correct.
+**Exercise 1.4.** Persuade yourself that De Morgan's laws hold.
 One way to do this is to write out a truth table.

 Logical implication
 -------------------

-We now consider statements of the form "if :math:`P`, then :math:`Q`".
-This way of connecting logical statements is called *logical implication.* Another way of saying the same thing is ":math:`P` *implies* :math:`Q`".
-The symbol for logical implication is an arrow: we can write the above statement as ":math:`P
+We now consider statements of the form "if :math:`P`, then :math:`Q`", for
-\Rightarrow Q`".

-:math:`P \Rightarrow Q` is a logical statement just like all of the others we have seen, and therefore it has a truth-value which depends on the truth-values of :math:`P` and :math:`Q`.
-Here is the truth table for logical implication:
+example:

+* if it is raining, then we will get wet,
+* if :math:`x` is even, then it can be divided by :math:`2` exactly,
+* if :math:`y` is even and :math:`z` is even, then :math:`y + z` is even.

+We represent this kind of statement by defining a new logical operator called *logical implication*, which we write as a rightwards-pointing arrow:
+:math:`\text{it is raining} \Rightarrow \text{we will get wet}`.

+The logical implication operator is defined as follows:

 ========= ========= =======================
 :math:`P` :math:`Q` :math:`P \Rightarrow Q`